 You will also find other utility shops selling kitchen appliances, utensils, toys and other miscellaneous items and the market is always populated by street hawkers selling everything from snacks to balloons and from combs to track pants.
 It gets heavily crowded in the evenings and yes, bargaining will always be your friend!

 There is a large temple on one end of the market.
-Trendy pizza shops and cafes have cropped up on this side, but they have not been able to find a place within the main market which is still basking in the glory of being a true blue bazaar resonating the Indian spirit!
-Come along for a breezy evening taking in the sights and sounds.
+Trendy pizza shops and cafes have cropped up on this site, but they have not been able to find a place within the main market that is still basking in the glory of being a true blue bazaar resonating with the Indian spirit!

 Nearest Metro Station | Preet Vihar On Blue Line